Skip to main content

 Researching the driver journey

-I mapped the end-to-end driver workflow — from receiving a load assignment to delivery confirmation — and overlaid where friction caused the most helpdesk tickets.
-Geofencing jumped out as the highest-leverage intervention: if the app could detect arrival at a yard, most of the status changes drivers were making by hand could be automated.
+I mapped the end-to-end driver workflow, from load assignment to delivery confirmation, and overlaid the points of friction that drove the most helpdesk tickets.
+Geofencing was the highest-leverage intervention: if the app could detect arrival at a yard, most of the status changes drivers were doing by hand could be automated away.

 Driver journey: every touchpoint where information was being lost